AhmetZamanis/KaggleStoreSales/ReportPart1.md

   in sales in January 1st, as they don’t take in covariates.

-- In contrast, the linear model’s trend and seasonality are both on point, and the January 1st drop, along with the January 2nd recovery, are adjusted for nicely.
+- In contrast, the linear model’s trend and seasonality are both on point, and the January 1st drop is adjusted for nicely.
 The model is not able to match some peaks and troughs fully, which are possibly cyclical in nature.
 That’s where Model 2 will come in.

 ### Rolling crossvalidation